wwmm/easyeffects/README.md

 - Python 3
 - Python configparser (Included with Python3 > 3.5.0.
 There is
-  no need to install it.)
+  no need to install it from this Python version onwards)
 - [PyGObject](https://pygobject.readthedocs.io/en/latest/)
 - [Python Cairo](https://cairographics.org/pycairo/)
 - [Python Numpy](http://www.numpy.org/)